 The following is certain biographical information concerning the directors and executive officers of the Company.
-Each of the director's terms continues until the next annual meeting of shareholders and until his successor is elected and qualified.
+The terms of each of the current directors and each of the Class D directors to be elected at the Special Meeting continues until the next annual meeting of shareholders and until his successor is elected and qualified.
+In addition, the directorships to be held by the Class D Directors would terminate whenever all accumulated dividends on the Exchangeable Preferred have been paid.